raburuz/raburuz/README.md

 Software developer with two years of experience focusing on creating solutions.

-🟢 Passionate about working in a international team
+🟢 Passionate about working in an international team

 🟢 Currently seeking new opportunities, preferably remote position